bonlime/pytorch-tools/README.md

 It is also recommended to install NVIDIA Apex to allow usage of additional optimizers

 `pip install ---upgrade -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" git+https://github.com/NVIDIA/apex.git`

+Designed and maintained by @bonlime and @zakajd

+Star the project if you like it!